Nigeria signals readiness to talk to Boko Haram rebels

 “The video got parents apprehensive again after watching it, but the various steps taken by the governments and the coming of the foreign troops is boosting our spirit,” said Dumoma Mpura, a leader at the girls’ boarding school.

-Additional reporting by Lanre Ola in Maiduguri, Isaac Abrak, Bate Felix, Joe Penney and Camillus Eboh in Abuja, Andrew Osborn in London, and Lesley Wroughton and Phil Stewart in Washington, Writing by Matthew Mpoke Bigg; Editing by Mark Trevelyan, Janet Lawrence, Peter Cooney and Ken Wills
+Additional reporting by Lanre Ola in Maiduguri, Isaac Abrak, Bate Felix, Joe Penney and Camillus Eboh in Abuja, Andrew Osborn in London and Lesley Wroughton in Washington, Writing by Matthew Mpoke Bigg, Editing by Mark Trevelyan and Janet Lawrence